 Thermoformed Semi Rigid/Rigid Braces are made from medical grade polypropylene plastic formed around a cast of your dog's leg.
 Often times, these knee braces include hinges which allow for full range of motion without compromising support.

 These custom and semi-custom dog braces are a great option for fully supporting your dog's joints since the materials used for custom dog knee braces provide robust support and are lined with comfortable padding.
 Since these devices are custom, they can be made for any breed, small or large.
+The main difference between the two braces is that the semi rigid braces aren't meant for long term use or more severe CCL injuries, including complete tears and luxating patella's.

 The downside to these braces is their cost as they are at a higher price point than their soft material counterparts.
 They may also require adjustments that can’t be done at home and must be sent in for modification to ensure the best fit possible.
 However, the fully custom dog knee brace options come in a wide variety of colors so your dog can look amazing when wearing their brace.
 These dog knee braces can also be tailored to your dogs specific knee injury.

 Consider your dog's injury - The first step in deciding what brace your dog needs is to figure out what injury they have and to see what brace will offer the best solution.
-If it’s a chronic or severe injury, or if you’re not sure, then a rigid or semi rigid brace is best.
+If it’s a chronic or more severe injury, or if you’re not sure, then a rigid or semi rigid brace is best.
 If it’s a simple strain, then a soft brace may work.

 What's the budget - When looking at braces, it’s easy to want to lean towards the cheaper option.
 While a soft neoprene brace is more affordable, it may not provide the best care for your dog.
 If you are really concerned about the quality of care and are looking for a long term solution, then a custom dog knee brace is the best option.